Skip to main content

 “These chips are so powerful that for the first time, we’ve had to introduce liquid cooling in our data centers.
 We’ve put these chips in the form of giant pods.
 Each of these pods is now eight times more powerful than last year’s (TPUs), well over 100 petaflops,” Google CEO Sundar Pichai said in a statement.

-Looking at the recent improvements, majorly the liquid cooling adoption, it’s evident that AI and its related hardware are clearly reshaping the future of data center industry.
+Looking at the recent improvements, especially the adoption of liquid cooling, it’s evident that AIOps Solutions and its related hardware are clearly reshaping the future of the data center industry.

-AI workloads are making it imperative to expand computing power at the equipment level, resulting in effective power usage by servers and storage.
-This is in turn challenging the traditional data center setup, calling for new-age data centers with modern strategy and design.
+AI workloads make it imperative to expand computing power at the equipment level, resulting in practical power usage by servers and storage.
+This, in turn, challenges the traditional data center setup, calling for new-age data centers with modern strategy and design.

-Eventually, Google’s best practices are most likely to penetrate deeper into hyperscale datacenters at the enterprise level.
+Eventually, Google’s best practices will most likely penetrate deeper into hyperscale data centers at the enterprise level.

-All this directly means the new data center strategy inclined towards Artificial Intelligence (AI) ecosystem!
+All this directly means the new data center strategy is inclined towards an Artificial Intelligence (AI) ecosystem!

 Are you in the race?